tech-threee/smc-swiftcare/README.md

 4. The can visit the staff page to view details about the staff of the hospital

-5. They can also visit the patients page to view relevant information about the patients that have registered onto the system
+5. They can also visit the blog page to view previous blogs and create new blogs

-The long-term goal of the software is to include features to allow the user view the leave schedules of emplyees, viewsystem generated reports and view relevant invoices made using the system for further enhance their management.
+The long-term goal of the software is to include features to allow the users manafe hospital website content, perform system checks across other consoles, provide technical support to other users and other relevant system support functionalities.

 ## Stack